-Earthquakes occur along fractures in the crust where forces from crustal plate movement and volcanic activity build to a significant level.
-The rock along these faults becomes so stressed that eventually it slips or breaks.
+Earthquakes occur along fractures in the crust where stress from crustal plate movement and volcanic activity build to a significant level.
+The rock along these faults becomes so strained that eventually it slips or breaks.
 Energy is then released as shock waves (seismic waves) that reverberate throughout the surrounding rock.
 Once a seismic wave reaches the surface of the Earth, it may be felt.
 Surface waves affect the ground, which can roll, crack open, or be vertically and/or laterally displaced.
 Structures are susceptible to earthquake damage because the ground motion is dominantly horizontal.

 Earthquakes help us to map and to understand the sub-surface geology around and beneath Yellowstone.
 The energy from earthquakes travels through hard and molten rock at different rates.
 Scientists can “see” the subsurface and make images of the magma chamber and the caldera by “reading” the seismic waves emitted during earthquakes.
 An extensive geological monitoring system is in place to aid in that interpretation.

 On June 16, at 6:48 pm Mountain Daylight Time, the largest earthquake of 2017 occurred.
 The magnitude 4.36 quake was located about nine miles northnorthwest of West Yellowstone, Montana.
 The earthquake was reported felt in the towns of Gardiner and West Yellowstone, Montana.
 It was the largest quake since the 4.8 M that occurred on March 30, 2014.
 This earthquake was part of an energetic swarm in the same area.